osilander/203.311/Week3/Week3.md

 ```

 > **EXERCISE 8**<br>
 > We learned how to make pie charts earlier, so make pie charts for the normal tissue, primary tumor and secondary tumor.
 Are there any clear differences in the proportions of the five immune cell types?
+You may need to save the plots to compare them.

 Because it's hard to know what plot type will produce the clearest visualation of your data, it is often helpful to make different plots and see if you like them better.
 For group data, bar charts are a common choice.